drispal/classics-with-raylib/Snake/Readme.md

 ## Controls

-Use ARROW KEYS to move the snake through the screen, you can go out the screen but if touch your tail you loose.
+Use ARROW KEYS to move the snake through the screen, you can go out the screen but if you touch your tail you loose.

 ## Made with